Metro Detroit: Economy

 Detroit automakers and local manufacturers have made significant restructurings in response to market competition.
 GM made its initial public offering (IPO) of stock in 2010, after bankruptcy, bailout, and restructuring by the federal government.
 Domestic automakers reported significant profits in 2010, interpreted by some analysts as the beginning of an industry rebound and an economic recovery for the Detroit area.

 The region's nine-county area, with its population of 5.3 million, has a workforce of about 2.6 million and about 247,000 businesses.
 Fourteen Fortune 500 companies are based in metropolitan Detroit.
 In April 2015, the metropolitan Detroit unemployment rate was 5.1 percent, a rate lower than the New York, Los Angeles, Chicago and Atlanta metropolitan areas.

 Metro Detroit has made Michigan's economy a leader in information technology, biotechnology, and advanced manufacturing.
 Michigan ranks fourth nationally in high-tech employment with 568,000 high-tech workers, including 70,000 in the automotive industry.

 Michigan typically ranks second or third in overall Research & development (R&D) expenditures in the United States.
 Metro Detroit is an important source of engineering and high-tech job opportunities.
-As the home of the "Big Three" American automakers (General Motors, Ford, and Chrysler), it is the world's traditional automotive center and a key pillar of the U.S. economy.
+As the home of the "Big Three" American automakers (General Motors, Ford, and Chrysler), it is the world's traditional automotive center and a key pillar of the US economy.
 In the 2010s, the domestic auto industry accounts, directly and indirectly, for one of ten jobs in the United States, making it a significant component for economic recovery.

 For 2010, the domestic automakers have reported significant profits indicating the beginning of rebound.

 Metro Detroit serves as the headquarters for the United States Army TACOM Life Cycle Management Command (TACOM), with Selfridge Air National Guard Base.
 Detroit Metropolitan Airport (DTW) is one of America's largest and most recently modernized facilities, with six major runways, Boeing 747 maintenance facilities, and an attached Westin Hotel and Conference Center.